Are Museums Your Vacation Jam? Let’s Check Some Out!

 Upstate New York offers the world’s largest firefighting museum, paying tribute to the firefighting heroes in the area.
 The Museum of Firefighting showcases the critical history of firefighting in America.

-Here, they display how techniques, vehicles, and equipment have evolved over time, including 18th-century horse-drawn firefighter carriages, a 1970s diesel power truck equipped with 1,000-gallon tanks, and hands-on exhibits for all ages.
+Here, they display how techniques, vehicles, and equipment have evolved, including 18th-century horse-drawn firefighter carriages, a 1970s diesel power truck equipped with 1,000-gallon tanks, and hands-on exhibits for all ages.

 Moreover, keep an eye out for Molly, the Museum dog, as she roams around the museum to ensure everything is in order!